srush/MiniChain/README.md

 [GPTIndex](https://gpt-index.readthedocs.io/en/latest/reference/prompts.html).
 These library are useful, but they are extremely large and complex.
-MiniChain aims to implement the core prompt chaining functionality in a tiny digestable library.
+MiniChain aims to implement the core prompt chaining functionality in a tiny digestible library.

 ## Tutorial